Celebrated (part seven)

 She liked drives.
 It was spring, late March.
 That poignant season when only the grass is green, the trees in russet bud.
 And rains leave behind a smell…earthwormy, thawish.

 “We’ll go across on the ferry.”

-Her mother never bothered Tom, while clearly she didn’t like him.
-The fact that she didn’t bothered Shannon.
+His mother-in-law never bothered Tom, while clearly she didn’t like him.
+The fact that she didn’t, bothered Shannon.
 He hadn’t married in a tux or tie, just a v-neck pullover; his hair wasn’t long…just not short, not combed.
-Mrs. Coghlan had been happy with informality, a living-room service at hers, not his parents’ place, a banquet dinner at a corner house of smorgasbord, next to a bowling alley, across from the apartment of a friend she played euchre with, all her life enshrined on this block, forever the 1940s; a grocery even, a branch of her bank, a Kresge’s.
+Mrs. Coghlan had been happy with informality, a living-room service at hers, not his parents’ place, a banquet dinner at a corner house of smorgasbord, next to a bowling alley, across from the apartment of a friend she played euchre with—all her life enshrined on this block forever the 1940s.
+A grocery even, a branch of her bank, a Kresge’s.
 She was divorced, and tended to see all of it going downhill, wedding vows a sort of sucker’s game.
 But she wished them well, her daughter and the hippie writer.

 “What else are you doing?” she always greeted him.

 He might, this time, say, “I’m giving up writing for a while.”

 They were out of the car, as were all but those people you never could understand, who (like Tom’s father at the grocery) sat behind the wheel the whole time.
 The wind strong and cold, the bay choppy and grey.
 The crossing at this neck took about two hours.
 On deck was a little lounge, a refrigerator, snacks, an attendant wearing a change belt.
 Shannon twice had said she might go in.